NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 Set to true to skip the patch phase.

+##### `patchCommand` {#var-stdenv-patchCommand}

+The patch command to use.
+If not set, the `patch` utility is used.

 ##### `patches` {#var-stdenv-patches}

 The list of patches.
 They must be in the format accepted by the `patch` command, and may optionally be compressed using `gzip` (`.gz`), `bzip2` (`.bz2`) or `xz` (`.xz`).

 ##### `patchFlags` {#var-stdenv-patchFlags}

-Flags to be passed to `patch`.
+Flags to be passed to `$patchCommand`.
 If not set, the argument `-p1` is used, which causes the leading directory component to be stripped from the file names in each patch.

 ##### `prePatch` {#var-stdenv-prePatch}